On the Ordering of Playing Card Suits

 Each individual playing card is identified by the unique combination of a value and a suit.
 The values are numeric in nature (if we assign 11, 12, and 13 to the Jack, Queen, and King, respectively); as such, we can order them easily, exploit their odd-even nature, use them in mathematical operations, etc. The methods underlying many effects are based on this numeric property of the values.

 It’s equally useful to assign such characteristics to the suits.
-Many people order the suits simply by memorizing a given order (usually one that alternates the colours): thus we have such mnemonics as CHaSeD, SHoCkeD, DuCHeSs, CoDfiSH, and HiS DeCk.
+Many people order the suits simply by memorizing an arbitrary sequence (usually one that alternates the colours): thus we have such mnemonics as CHaSeD, SHoCkeD, DuCHeSs, CoDfiSH, and HiS DeCk.

 The drawback of this approach is that it simply yields an order, and fails to assign useful numeric meanings to the individual suits.
 Should we need the third value in a numerical sequence, we instantly know that it is a three, but when we try to do this with suits, we introduce extraneous thinking (“Let’s see, I’m using the CHaSeD order, so the third one is a Club … Heart … Spade!”).
-This is far from ideal.
-It is much better to exploit the inherent numerical order that can be imposed upon the standard French suits, suggested by the points or lobes in their shapes, as indicated here:
+Similarly, if we wish to make use of a suit’s value for some computational purpose, we are left with questions like “What is the value of a Heart?”

 … Doug Dyment